• ER Wait Times

 The single-anastomosis duodenal switch, also called stomach intestinal pylorus sparing surgery (SIPS), or the single loop DS, is very similar to the standard duodenal switch operation, except that the small intestine is only transected at one point instead of two.

 The gastric sleeve is created as a primary operation to achieve some weight loss and health improvement.
-Then typically a year after laparoscopic sleeve gastrectomy, patients who still have a BMI > 40, significant medical comorbidities and those who need an additional metabolic push, will proceed to the second laparoscopic operation to complete the SIPS-DS procedure.
+Then typically a year after laparoscopic sleeve gastrectomy, patients who still have a BMI > 40, significant medical comorbidities and those who need an additional metabolic push, will proceed to the second laparoscopic operation to complete the SADI-S procedure.

-The SIPS procedure is performed after the lap sleeve gastrectomy by bypassing roughly half of the upper small intestine, resulting in a moderate decrease in calorie absorption and powerful gut chemistry changes to effect metabolism.
+The SADI-S procedure is performed after the lap sleeve gastrectomy by bypassing roughly half of the upper small intestine, resulting in a moderate decrease in calorie absorption and powerful gut chemistry changes to effect metabolism.
 Weight loss is achieved through restriction of food consumption, metabolic change and some malabsorption, which results in very good long-term weight loss maintenance.

 The duodenum (the first section of the small intestine) is transected after the pylorus.
 Rather than transecting the lower intestines (as is done with the standard duodenal switch), the surgeon simply attaches the small intestine at a point approximately 8-10 feet or 250-300 cm from the colon to the duodenal stump just beyond the pyloric valve.
 This creates a loop that diverts the food stream from the top half of the small intestines.